An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Convergence Analysis

-Now we turn to the case where the objective function of the single-level problem $\ell(\cdot)$ is non-convex. \begin{theorem}[Non-convex bilevel] Suppose that Assumption~\ref{assum:upper} and \ref{assum:lower} hold.
-Let $\{\bx_k\}_{k=0}^{K-1}$ be the sequence generated by Algorithm \ref{alg:In-BiCoG} with step-sizes specified as in Lemma \ref{lem:ell-es}.
+By leveraging the result of Theorem~\ref{thm:convex-upper-bound}, the above Corollary characterizes the complexity of IBCG in the convex setting.
+Specifically, when we set $\gamma=\log(K)/K$, the total iteration complexity of IBCG to find an $\epsilon$-optimal solution is $\cO(\kappa_g^5 \epsilon^{-1}\log(\epsilon^{-1}))$, where $\kappa_g$ represents the condition number of the lower-level problem.
+Additionally, if the gradient of the upper-level is bounded, the required complexity is further reduced to $\cO(\kappa_g^4 \epsilon^{-1}\log(\epsilon^{-1}))$.
+Now we turn to the case where $\ell(\cdot)$ is nonconvex. \begin{theorem}[Non-convex bilevel] Suppose Assumptions~\ref{assum:upper} and \ref{assum:lower} hold.
+Let $\{\bx_k\}_{k=0}^{K-1}$ be the iterates generated by Algorithm \ref{alg:In-BiCoG} with step-sizes specified as in Lemma \ref{lem:ell-es}.
 Then,